stormpath/stormpath-documentation/source/008_idsite.rst

 Getting Set Up
 --------------

 Stormpath hosts the ID Site’s source on `Github <https://github.com/stormpath/idsite-src>`_.
-This repository is the development environment for the Stormpath hosted ID Site.
+This repository is the development environment for the Stormpath-hosted ID Site.
 You can use this repository to build the same single page application that Stormpath provides, or you can modify it to suit your needs.
 The single page application uses `AngularJS <https://angularjs.org/>`_ and `Browserify <http://browserify.org/>`_.
 It is built using `Grunt <http://gruntjs.com/>`_ and `Yeoman <http://yeoman.io/>`_.

-The ID Site contains all HTML, CSS, JavaScript assets, and scripts needed to build and maintain your own ID Site.
+The ID Site contains all the HTML, CSS, JavaScript assets, as well as scripts needed to build and maintain your own ID Site.
 To get started, there are four steps required:

 1. Set up a fork of ID Site in Github to clone locally
-2. Install dependencies and build the ID Site using grunt
+2. Install dependencies and build the ID Site using Grunt
 3. Host the built ID Site on Github
 4. Configure Stormpath to use your ID Site